Electronya/electronya-firm-builder/README.md

 # electronya-firm-builder
 Electronya Firmware Builder Image

-This container is meant to be use to build firmwares.
-The image is based on zephyr-ci image and contains the cached version of zephyr RTOS idicated by the image tag.
+This container is meant to be use to build firmware.
+The image is based on zephyr-ci image and contains the cached version of zephyr RTOS indicated by the image tag.

 ## Building the image
 To build the image, simply use the following commands: